uiuc-cs491cap/web-sp23/content/lectures/combinatorics.md

 +++

 Combinatorics is the branch of mathematics that deals with counting and arranging objects.
-We will cover some of the fundamental concepts in combinatorics, including binomial coefficients, permutations, derangements, and Catalan numbers.
+We will cover some of the fundamental concepts in combinatorics, including binomial coefficients, permutations, and derangements.

 Binomial coefficients, also known as binomials, are a tool for counting the number of ways that a given set of objects can be arranged or selected.
 We will explain how to calculate binomial coefficients  to model different scenarios such